HAEBEA is a joint Methodist, United Reformed Church and Anglican Ecumenical Area.

 In 1989, the West Essex United Area was established made up of four Methodist Churches, four United Reformed Churches, plus the joint Anglican/Methodist work that had begun at churches in Great Parndon.
 The Area included churches in Harlow, Roydon, Epping and North Weald.

 In September 2006, a new and larger Ecumenical Area was formed from the merger of the West Essex United Area with the Lee Valley North Methodist Circuit to form the Herts And Essex Border Ecumenical Area (HAEBEA), adding churches in Waltham Cross, Hoddesdon, Hertford, Ware and Watton-on-Stone.
-United Reformed Churches in Ongar and Hatfield Heath also joined the new Area.
+United Reformed Churches in Ongar and Hatfield Heath also joined the new Area, bringing the total number of member churches to 16.

 We confess our Faith in One God,